Sai881/OSDC-East-2019/Erickson-Hierarchial_models.md

 - `lme4` documentation
 - Continue to learn new software
   - JAGS, Nimble, or Stan to build your own
-  - Other packages (list here) that are easier to use than above programs
+  - Other packages (e.g, rstanarm, brms, runjags) that are easier to use than above programs

 <span class="footer">
   <img class="logo" src="./images/USGS_ID_black.png" style="padding-bottom:5px">